balancedscorpion/deepgram-diarize/frontend/README.md

 # HIPPO 🦛 - Air Quality Control for Meetings

+Because sometimes the loudest voice isn't the smartest in the room! 🎯

 HIPPO is an AI-powered meeting analysis tool that helps teams move beyond the "Highest Paid Person's Opinion" effect toward more collaborative and data-driven decision-making.
+Think of it as your meeting's very own air quality monitor, but for hot air! 🌬️

-## Inspiration
+## Inspiration 💡

-Inspired by the HIPPO effect—where the Highest Paid Person's Opinion often dominates discussions—we set out to build a tool that ensures meetings are driven by logic, fairness, and data, rather than hierarchy and bias.
-Our AI-powered application sits in on meetings, analyzing logical fallacies, sentiment dynamics, and speaker balance to foster more productive and inclusive conversations.
+Inspired by the HIPPO effect—where the Highest Paid Person's Opinion often dominates discussions (we've all been there 🙄)—we set out to build a tool that ensures meetings are driven by logic, fairness, and data, rather than hierarchy and bias.
+Our AI-powered application sits in on meetings like a friendly ghost 👻, analyzing logical fallacies, sentiment dynamics, and speaker balance to foster more productive and inclusive conversations.

-## What it Does
+## What it Does 🎯

-- Real-time meeting transcription with speaker diarization
+- Real-time meeting transcription with speaker diarization (because "who said what" matters!)
 - Live analysis of:
-  - Sentiment dynamics
+  - Sentiment dynamics 😊😠
-  - Information density
+  - Information density 📊
-  - Lexical density
+  - Lexical density 📚
-  - Speaker contributions
+  - Speaker contributions 🎤
-  - Logical fallacies
+  - Logical fallacies 🤔
-- End-of-meeting awards system highlighting key participant behaviors:
+- End-of-meeting awards system (yes, we're keeping receipts! 🧾):
-  - HIPPO Award (Highest Paid Person's Opinion)
+  - HIPPO Award 🦛 (Highest Paid Person's Opinion)
-  - ZEBRA Award (Zero Evidence but Really Arrogant)
+  - ZEBRA Award 🦓 (Zero Evidence but Really Arrogant)
-  - RHINO Award (Really High value, New Opportunity)
+  - RHINO Award 🦏 (Really High value, New Opportunity)

-## Getting Started
+## Getting Started 🚀

-### Prerequisites
+### Prerequisites 📋

-- Node.js 18+
+- Node.js 18+ (the newer the better!)
-- Python 3.8+
+- Python 3.8+ (🐍)
-- ElevenLabs API key
+- ElevenLabs API key (for the fancy AI voice 🎙️)
-- Supabase account
+- Supabase account (where the magic happens ✨)

-### Environment Setup
+### Environment Setup 🛠️

 1. Clone the repository